 I have lead work streams on three NIHR Programme Grants for Applied Research - CHIPPS (testing the effectiveness and cost-effectiveness of pharmacist prescribing in care homes), ISCOMAT (improving the experiences and outcomes for heart failure patients post-discharge through best use of medicines), and CHARMER (testing the effectiveness and cost-effectiveness of a behaviour change intervention for geriatricians and pharmacists for deprescribing in hospital).
 I work with NHS England to to provide expertise on developing and implementing programmes to improve the use of medicines, for example, the Medicines Optimisation for Care Homes scheme.

 I am supervising NIHR-funded PhD students investigating the safe and routine implementation of deprescribing in primary care; and how adherence to oral medication be improved for the benefit of people with cystic fibrosis.

 My work with the NIHR Yorkshire and Humber Patient Safety Research Collaboration focuses on reducing inappropriate polypharmacy and improving the safe use of medicines.

 - Fellow of the Royal Pharmaceutical Society

 - Fellow of the Higher Education Academy

-I teach across the range of pharmacy programmes including the Postgraduate Diploma in Pharmacy Practice and Independent Prescribing for Nurses and Pharmacists.
+I teach across the range of pharmacy programmes including the Postgraduate Diploma in Pharmacy Practice and Independent Prescribing for Nurses, Midwives, Pharmacists and AHPs.
 My teaching focuses on therapeutics, evidence-based medicine, patient safety and research methods.